 How serious is the coronavirus problem in Sri Lanka?

 Currently, there are relatively few cases of coronavirus in Sri Lanka.
 However, since the start of October 2020, the number of infections in the country has quickly risen, especially in the district Polunnaruwa and in Colombo.
-On 7 January, 46,248 infections were reported with 219 casualties.
-Because not everyone can be tested for the coronavirus, it cannot be said for certain whether these numbers paint an accurate picture of the reality of the situation.
-A travel ban has been put in place for all tourists and business travellers until further notice, even if they possess a valid visa.
+On 15 April, 95,719 infections were reported with 602 deaths.
+Because not everyone can be tested for coronavirus, it cannot be said for certain whether these numbers paint an accurate picture of the reality of the situation.

-Sri Lanka has taken resolute measures to stop the further spread of the coronavirus
+Sri Lanka has taken resolute measures to stop further spread of the coronavirus

 Can I currently apply for a Sri Lanka visa?